-We are looking for a passionate, caring, motivated individual to join our innovative and crucial service in Wisbech and Fenland community teams.
-We will welcome applicants that may looking to move on from your first qualified post to a community role.
+An opportunity has arisen, for a passionate and enthusiastic individual to be part of our innovative and crucial service in Wisbech.
+You may be looking to move on from your first qualified post to a community role.

 We are looking for people who have a relevant NMC or HCPC registration and: